ryanyim98/hello/README.md

-# evalscale
+# hello
-Testing the scaling of NAcc activity to expected reward value.
-This line is for testing.
+This is for PSYCH 251